JustinNielsen/startup/README.md

 I learned how to effectively use bootstrap and css in tandem to create an asthetically appealing website.
 I thought it was a bit repetitive to reimplement the header and footer for each page so I am looking forward to getting into more modular designs with react.
 I also learned more about the bootstrap fluid container.

 **_Start Up HTML and CSS_**
+I learned a lot about using rows and columns with bootstrap and eventually found that the best attribute for each column in a row is col-auto.
+It just does what I expect.
+I also learned that if you want objects on complete opposite sides of a row use justify-content-between.
+Another very useful thing that I learned was to use list-group on a list to quickly and easily make a list look a lot better.
+When using bootstrap to its fullest very little css needs to be placed in a seperate file so a majority of the code lies right with the html.